 - i.
 Restored habitats are at least 25 acres in size; - ii.
 Restored habitats are connected to existing preserved native habitat or preserved environmentally significant land or to the Flow Way System; - iii.
 Restored habitats include only native species in the canopy, understory, and groundcover in proportions similar to those found in representative naturally occurring plant communities in St. Lucie County; and - iv.
-Proposals that request an increased multiplier for transferable density based on creating or restoring natural habitats from former agricultural lands must be accompanied by a restoration and management plan.
+Proposals that request an increased multiplier for transferable density development rights based on creating or restoring natural habitats from former agricultural lands must be accompanied by a restoration and management plan.
 The Board of County Commissioners will decide whether to accept or modify such plans during the PTV approval process.
-The restoration and management plan must include the following: - 1) identifies the area to be restored; - 2) identifies the strategy that will be employed to restore the land; - 3) provides an acceptable time table for completion of the restoration; - 4) identifies measures that will be used to evaluate the success of the restoration, including the density and distribution of species; and - 5) includes a funding strategy for monitoring and maintaining the habitat, including the ongoing maintenance and removal of exotic vegetation.
+The restoration and management plan must include the following: - 1) identifies the area to be restored: - 2) identifies the strategy that will be employed to restore the land; - 3) provides an acceptable time table for completion of the restoration; - 4) identifies measures that will be used to evaluate the success of the restoration, including the density and distribution of species; and - 5) includes a funding strategy for monitoring and maintaining the habitat, including the ongoing maintenance and removal of exotic vegetation.

-(5) Use of reclaimed water.
+(6) (5) Use of reclaimed water.

-- i.
-Each new Town or Village must accommodate within its PTV boundaries the volume of reclaimed water produced from its wastewater discharges.
+- Each new Town or Village must accommodate within its PTV boundaries the volume of reclaimed water produced from its wastewater discharges.
 The purposes are to offset the biological impact of new development, to re-use the nutrients in reclaimed water to enhance the ecological functions of the Countryside, and to advance the county's strategy of disposing of reclaimed water in a decentralized manner. - ii.
-The preferred management strategy is to utilize reclaimed water for agricultural purposes; however, reclaimed water may be accommodated on other uses permitted within the Countryside (see Section 3.01.03.EE.2(o)(2)). - iii.
-Each new Town or Village must propose a reclaimed water management plan that provides the following: - 1) The location(s) designated to receive reclaimed water; - 2) The method for treatment of phosphorus, nitrogen, and other constituents of reclaimed water; and - 3) The maximum levels of phosphorus, nitrogen, and other constituents to be discharged from the PTV site.

-The Board of County Commissioners will decide in consultation with SFWMD and the Fort Pierce Farms Water Control District whether to accept or modify this plan during the PTV approval process.
+The preferred management strategy is to utilize reclaimed water for agricultural purposes; however, reclaimed water may be accommodated on other uses permitted within the Countryside (see Section 3.01.03.EE.2(o)(2)). - i. iii.
+Each new Town or Village must propose a reclaimed water management plan which: that provides the following: - 1) Meets the design standards of FDEP and SFWMD; - 2) Accommodates within its PTV boundaries the volume of reclaimed water produced from its wastewater discharges; - 3) 1) The location(s) Identifies the lands designated to receive reclaimed water: - 2) The method for treatment of phosphorus, nitrogen, and other constituents of reclaimed water; and - 3) The maximum levels of phosphorus, nitrogen, and other constituents to be discharged from the PTV site. - The Board of County Commissioners will decide in consultation with SFWMD and the Fort Pierce Farms Water Control District whether to accept or modify this plan during the PTV approval process - 4) Prioritizes the irrigation of agricultural lands and golf courses as the preferred method of re-use; and